QuasarApp/Patronum/README.md

 # Patronum
 This is extension libraries for control your daemons based on QtServices from qt-solutions.

-### Why is Patronum
+### Why is Patronum?
-Because this library offer easy interface for control your demons like the magic of Harry Potter offer control dementors.
+Becouse This library offers easy interface to control your demons likewise the magic of Harry Potter controls dementors

 ## Main features